sg893052/sonic-buildimage/base/autonego_and_link_training.md

 **Format**  [no] standalone-link-training
 **Mode**    Interface Config Mode

-Using this command to enable or disable standalone-link-training and set the mode for the port.
+Using this command to enable or disable **standalone-link-training** for the port.

+Link-training is an automatic tuning of the SerDes transmit and receive parameters to ensure an optimal connection over copper links.
+It is normally run as part of the auto negotiation sequence as specified in IEEE 802.3 Clause 73.

+**Standalone-link-training** is used when full auto negotiation is not desired on an Ethernet link but link training is needed.

-This command is only applicable to physical ports, as it's to tune the hardware signal.
+This command is only applicable to physical SFP ports, and its value will be ignored when auto-negotiation is enabled.

 Example: